Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Background

-During meta-training, each dataset $ z_{1:n}$ is presented to the transformer as a sequence.
-At position $k$, the prefix $z_{1:k-1}$ plays the role of \emph{context} and TabPFN is trained in a next-token fashion to predict the label $y_k$ at covariate $x_k$.
-Note that under the generative specification, the conditional distribution of $y_k$ given $x_k$ and the prefix $z_{1:k-1}$ coincides with the \textbf{Bayesian posterior predictive distribution} (PPD): $p(y_k \mid x_k, z_{1:k-1}) = \int p_\theta(y_k \mid x_k)\,p(\theta \mid z_{1:k-1})\,\,d\theta.$ In this sense, the training targets are implicitly filtered according to Bayes’ rule: the model sees context–target pairs whose statistics already reflect the Bayesian update, and minimizing log-loss on these Bayes-filtered samples trains TabPFN to approximate, \emph{in context}, the PPD.
+During meta-learning, each dataset $ z_{1:T}$ is presented to the transformer as a sequence.
+At position $k$, the prefix $z_{1:k-1}$ plays the role of \emph{context} and the PFN is trained in a next-token fashion to predict the label $y_k$ at covariate $x_k$.
+Under the generative specification, the conditional distribution of $y_k$ given $x_k$ and $z_{1:k-1}$ coincides with the \textbf{Bayesian PPD}: $p(y_k \mid x_k, z_{1:k-1}) = \int p_\theta(y_k \mid x_k)\,p(\theta \mid z_{1:k-1})\,\,d\theta.$ Following \citet{ortega19metalearning}, we call a sequence \textbf{Bayes-filtered} when it has this property: at every position, the conditional distribution of the next observation given the prefix is the Bayesian posterior predictive, i.e., the result of applying Bayes' rule to all observations so far.
+Minimising log-loss on these Bayes-filtered samples trains the PFN to approximate, \emph{in context}, the PPD.